Department website: http://nursing.hsc.wvu.edu

 PR: NSG 617.
 Supervised practicum designed to build on initial application of healthcare leadership principles.
 Students participate in leadership and administrative activities in a selected health care setting.

 NSG 625.
-Statistics.
+Statistics for Advanced Nursing Practice.
 3 Hours.

 This course provides an introduction to the collection and analysis of nursing and health sciences data.
 Topics include sampling, data presentation, summary measures, probability, confidence interval, hypothesis testing, t-test and ANOVA, correlation analysis, simple/multiple linear regression, chi-square test, power and sample size calculation.